Koszulity of a certain dioperad: Koszulity of the dioperad

 \subsection{Cloven quadratic differentials}

-We will now look at certain subspace of quadratic differentials whose associated metric tree is naturally split into regions.
-Let $(k;i_1,\dots,i_k)$ be a tuple, interpreted as the corresponding arrangement of in and out arrows around a disk. \begin{definition} Let $(\varphi,\lambda_1,\dots,\lambda_k)$ be a regularized Strebel differential.
+We will now look at a certain subspace of quadratic differentials whose associated metric tree is naturally split into regions.
+Let

+be a tuple specifying the arrangement of in and out arrows around a disk. \begin{definition} Let $(\varphi,\lambda_1,\dots,\lambda_k)$ be a regularized Strebel differential.
 A \emph{saddle cut} of $\varphi$ is a regular leaf of its \emph{vertical} foliation $p_v(\varphi)$, whose corresponding point in the critical graph of $\varphi$ is a \emph{local maximum} of the function given by the distance to the cutoff set $\Lambda$. \end{definition} Let us motivate the name ``saddle cut''.
 From the data of $\varphi$ and the cutoff set $\Lambda$ we have a distance-to-$\Lambda$ function $\mathrm{dist}_\Lambda$ on $\CC$; this is a piecewise smooth function, which restricts to the distance function on the critical graph.
-The unique intersection between a saddle cut $\gamma$ and the critical graph $\Gamma$ is then by definition a saddle point of the function $\mathrm{dist}_\Lambda$. \begin{lemma} Every saddle cut $\gamma$ is asymptotic to exactly two distinct rays among those with angles
+The unique intersection between a saddle cut $\gamma$ and the critical graph $\Gamma$ is then by definition a saddle point of the function $\mathrm{dist}_\Lambda$.